Golden Tate: New York Giants

 After the 2018 season ended, Tate signed a four-year, $37.5 million contract with the New York Giants that included $23 million guaranteed.
 He was later suspended for the first four games of the upcoming 2019 season for violating the NFL's policy on performance-enhancing substances.
 Tate subsequently appealed the suspension on the grounds that the substance was prescribed fertility medication.
 The appeal was denied by the NFL and Tate was eventually reinstated on September 30.
 He finished the 2019 season with 49 receptions for 676 receiving yards and six receiving touchdowns.

-On October 4, 2020, following a 17–9 Week 4 loss against the Los Angeles Rams, a fight broke out between Tate and his sister’s ex-boyfriend Jalen Ramsey due in part to Ramsey’s comments against Tate’s sister Breanna.
+On October 4, 2020, following a 17–9 Week 4 loss against the Los Angeles Rams, a fight broke out between Tate and his sister's ex-boyfriend Jalen Ramsey due in part to Ramsey's comments against Tate's sister Breanna.
 Ramsey has two children with Tate's sister.
 Tate was not fined for his role in the postgame fight.
 In Week 8 against the Tampa Bay Buccaneers on Monday Night Football, Tate threw one pass for 18 yards and recorded two catches for 31 yards and a touchdown during the 25–23 loss.
 After Tate caught the aforementioned touchdown, he yelled "Throw me the ball!" at a camera.
 After the game, Tate's wife made posts on social media complaining about his lack of involvement in the Giants' offense.
 Tate also liked a tweet suggesting that the Giants should cut him.
 Tate was benched by the Giants for their Week 9 game against the Washington Football Team as a result of his actions.
 He finished the 2020 season with 35 receptions for 388 receiving yards and two receiving touchdowns.

 On March 4, 2021, Tate was released by the Giants.

 Tennessee Titans

 Tate signed with the Tennessee Titans' practice squad on November 23, 2021.
-He was released on January 4, 2022.
+He was released by the Titans on January 4, 2022.